Free Resources For Nonprofits

 Joomla & Drupal – Both of these are gaining in popularity.
 They provide much of the same ability of WordPress but take it a step beyond allowing extensive customizability.
 You will need a programmer and designer to help you set these up.
 They are powerful tools and can do a lot, but they also have a pretty steep learning curve.

 Online Backup – Backing up the data on your computer is essential.
 If you’re not doing it, there is no excuse.
 Start now!
 There are several free online services that offer basic backup.
 Each of these are really simple to use and will take you only 30 minutes to set up.
 They all use standard encryption so your data is kept private.
-Each of these gives you 2GB of storage for free.
+Each gives you a specific amount of back up space free.
 If you go over you can pay a small monthly fee for more storage.
-You can try any one of these MozyHome, iDrive, Dropbox
+You can try any one of these iDrive, Dropbox, or Google Drive.

 Salesforce.com – Salesforce is a well known customer relationship management software for the for profit sector.
 They also offer a special set up for non profit donor/volunteer management.
 You can get a 10 user license for free if you are a 501c3.
-This is a comprehensive program that you should definitely take a look at.
+This is a comprehensive program that you should definitely take a look at, but, be forewarned, Salesforce is a monster of an application and even with their nonprofit starter pack you’re going to need some training to fully utilize it.

 Free Email Marketing